theatlantic/citylab-data/citylab-congress/misfits.md

 where your district
 falls](https://www.citylab.com/equity/2018/10/midterm-election-data-suburban-voters/572137/).

+The way the model classified districts was through "[fuzzy C-means clustering](https://en.wikipedia.org/wiki/Fuzzy_clustering#Fuzzy_C-means_clustering)," a type of machine learning in which an algorithm compares data points and groups them into categories with similar characteristics.
+In this case, the characteristics the C-means algorithm looked at were each district's percentage of very-low-density, low-density, medium-density and high-density neighborhoods.
+Districts with similar proportions of each tended to end up in the same category.

 Overall, the model matches up well with common sense, and is pretty confident about how it classifies most districts.
 The typical district was about a 69% match with its assigned category.